Bricktech2000/Notes/notes/c.md

 > **example**
 >
 > ```c
+> // file scope
 > int x;
 > ```

-objects declared within a block can be made to have a static lifetime using the `static` keyword
+objects declared within a block can be made to have a static lifetime using the `static` storage-class specifier

 > **example**
 >